duckietown/book-opmanual-duckiebot/src/setup/setup_laptop/index.md

 Install WSl:

 1. Open the `Start` menu and search for `Command prompt`.
-2. Right click on the `Command prompt` result and select `Run as administrator`.
+1. Right click on the `Command prompt` result and select `Run as administrator`.
-3. In the command prompt execute:
+1. In the command prompt execute:

     ```bash
     wsl --install -d Ubuntu-22.04
     ```

+1. Reboot your Windows machine for the changes to take effect.
+1. Setup Ubuntu your user account by following the prompts.
-4. Update the WSL kernel:
+1. Update the WSL kernel:

     ```bash
     wsl --update
     ```

-5. Setup Ubuntu your user account by running `wsl` and following the prompts.
-6. Reboot your Windows machine for the chances to take effect.

 ````